apioo/psx/doc/introduction.rst

 ----

 Because PSX is in an early stage the manual is not complete.
 I appreciate every help in making this documentation better.
-The documentation is writte in reStructuredText and uses the Sphinx documentation generator.
-You can checkout the current version of this manual via GIT.
-If you have made some changes that you want commit please contact me.
+The documentation is written in reStructuredText and uses the sphinx documentation generator.
+If you have made changes that you want commit please contact me.